suxrobGM/ServerSideAnalytics/README.md

 ## Configuring the analytic system
 By default Server Side Analytic keeps trace of every request.
 But obviously not everyone cares of every request that comes to his web application.
-By making this system running for a month I found thousand of request from crawlers fecthing robots.txt and honestly I don't care about them.
+By making this system running for a month I found thousand of request from crawlers fetching robots.txt and honestly I don't care about them.
 So how to filter request we don't care of ?
 By fluid extension methods.
 Here a brief example copy pasted from my website

 ```csharp